-Tributaries serve as the primary spawning habitat for chinook, coho and pink salmon (ADF&G 1984a, 1985).
-About one-third of the chum salmon escapement upstream of Talkeetna spawned in tributaries during 1984 (ADF&G 1985).
-Tributaries are rarely used by adult sockeye salmon (ADF&G 1984a, 1985).
+Tributaries serve as the primary spawning habitat for chinook, coho and pink salmon (Barrett et al. 1984, 1985).
+About one-third of the chum salmon escapement upstream of Talkeetna spawned in tributaries during 1984 (Barrett et al. 1985).
+Tributaries are rarely used by adult sockeye salmon (Barrett et al. 1984, 1985).